Ion Brătianu National College (Pitești): Notable alumni

-Mathematician Ciprian Manolescu, the only three-time winner of the International Mathematics Olympiad, attended Brătianu high school, as have other 7 international olympiad gold medallists in mathematics, biology, and physics.
+Mathematician Ciprian Manolescu, the only three-time winner of the International Mathematics Olympiad, attended Brătianu High School, as have other 7 international olympiad gold medallists in mathematics, biology, and physics.
 Other notable alumni in the sciences were neurologists Gheorghe Marinescu and Constantin Bălăceanu-Stolnici.

-Romanian ex-President Emil Constantinescu as well as Prime Minister Armand Călinescu, Foreign Minister Istrate Micescu, and Marshal Ion Antonescu also attended the high school.
+Former Romanian President Emil Constantinescu, as well as Prime Minister Armand Călinescu, Foreign Minister Istrate Micescu, and Marshal Ion Antonescu also attended the high school.

-In arts the high school had many talented students, such as the poets Ion Barbu and Ion Minulescu, the painters Sorin Ilfoveanu, Costin Petrescu, and Rudolf Schweitzer-Cumpăna, the writers Vladimir Streinu, Tudor Teodorescu-Braniște, and George Vâlsan, and the journalist Robert Turcescu.
+In arts the high school had many talented students, such as the poets Ion Barbu and Ion Minulescu, the painters Sorin Ilfoveanu, Costin Petrescu, and Rudolf Schweitzer-Cumpăna, the writers Dan Simonescu, Vladimir Streinu, Tudor Teodorescu-Braniște, and George Vâlsan, and the journalist Robert Turcescu.